---

 title: How to Write a Cover Letter in 2026 (With Examples)

-description: Learn how to write a cover letter that gets interviews.
-Step-by-step formula,
+description: Learn how to write a cover letter that gets interviews — a 5-step formula, before-and-after

-before-and-after examples, and customizable templates for any career level.
+examples, and three copy-paste templates for every career level.

 type: article